The Broken Windows Theory Applies to Technical Debt: Quantitative Results

 The outcome distribution shown in Fig.~\ref{fig:reuse-posterior} offers additional insights into the effects of the predictors.
 It shows a clear difference in the outcome depending on the TD level of the system.
 The effect appears to persist for all levels of professional programming experience.
 The model estimates that developers with $10$~years of professional programming experience are $102\%$~more likely to duplicate logic in the high debt version of the system.
 The corresponding number for those with no professional programming experience is~$113\%$.
 Given that this model was developed in accordance with the restrictions arrived at in our \emph{causal analysis} (Sect.~\ref{sec:causal_analysis}), it is possible to make causal inferences regarding the effects of TD level (but \emph{not} experience level).

-\subsubsection{Variable Naming}
+\subsection{Variable Naming}

-Table~\ref{fig:pop-eff} (model 3) and Fig.~\ref{fig:vars-beta} show that the \texttt{high\_debt\_version} predictor has a significant effect on the outcome with well over $95\%$~of the probability mass on the right side of zero.
+Table~\ref{fig:pop-eff} (Model 3) shows that the \texttt{high\_debt\_version} predictor has a significant effect on the outcome with well over $95\%$~of the probability mass on the right side of zero.
 Conversely, the \texttt{programming\_experience} predictor's $\beta$ estimate is centered around zero, indicating no or minimal effect.
-These results imply that a high debt density in the preexisting codebase causes developers to use non-descriptive variable names and that the developers' professional programming experience has little to no effect on the descriptiveness of their variable names.
+These results imply that a high debt density in the preexisting code base causes developers to use non-descriptive variable names and that the developers' professional programming experience has little to no effect on the descriptiveness of their variable names.

-The distribution, Fig.~\ref{fig:vars-posterior}, shows a noteworthy difference in outcome depending on the level of \texttt{high\_debt\_version} predictor.
-The professional programming experience of the individual is not estimated to affect the outcome noticeably.

-Figure~\ref{fig:vars-posterior-real} shows the distribution of the estimated rate of good variable naming for a developer with $10$~years of professional programming experience introducing $10$~variables.
+Figure~\ref{fig:vars-posterior-real} shows the distribution of the estimated rate of good variable naming for a developer with ten years of professional programming experience introducing ten variables.
 According to the depicted sample, a developer is $458\%$~more likely to use a non-descriptive variable name whenever they introduce a variable in the presence of TD\@.
 Given that this model was developed in accordance with the restrictions arrived at in our \emph{causal analysis} (Sect.~\ref{sec:causal_analysis}), it is possible to make causal inferences regarding the effects of TD level (but \emph{not} experience level).

-\subsubsection{SonarQube Issues}
+\subsection{SonarQube Issues}

-The $\beta$ estimates presented in Table~\ref{fig:pop-eff} (model 4) suggest that the debt level of the system has a notable effect on the number of SonarQube issues introduced by the subject.
-As demonstrated by Fig.~\ref{fig:sq-beta}, zero is well outside the $95\%$~credible interval of the estimated \texttt{high\_debt\_version} parameter distribution.
+The $\beta$ estimates presented in Table~\ref{fig:pop-eff} (Model 4) suggest that the debt level of the system has a notable effect on the number of \textsf{SonarQube} issues introduced by the subject with the $95\%$~credible interval of the estimated \texttt{high\_debt\_version} parameter outside of zero.
 The \texttt{programming\_experience} $\beta$ estimate is centered closer to zero, but the uneven distribution suggests that it could potentially have some effect.